 I sent the bathroom photo I found off to my client, with a note about how much it inspired me.
 She was immediately on board with the idea of a documentary session.

 This is Sarah and her husband’s first child and I loved the idea of capturing a morning in their life together and what that looks like at this moment in time, about a month or so before the baby’s arrival.
 After describing this approach to them, they loved the idea of having a record of this time, as well.

-Pin this image for easy access to share this post with prospective clients for maternity session inspiration!
+Pin this for easy access to share with prospective clients for needing maternity inspiration:

 Both Sarah and Jean Michel are actors and comfortable on camera, which unquestionably made my job easier.